anyascii/anyascii/README.md

 The [visible](https://en.wikipedia.org/wiki/ASCII#Printable_characters) characters are English letters, digits, and punctuation in the range `0x20` - `0x7E`, with the remaining being [control characters](https://en.wikipedia.org/wiki/ASCII#Control_characters).
 - [**Transliteration**](https://en.wikipedia.org/wiki/Transliteration):
-A mapping from one system of writing into another, typically done one character at a time using predictable rules.
+A mapping from one writing system into another, typically done one character at a time using predictable rules.
+Transliteration into the [Latin script](https://en.wikipedia.org/wiki/Latin_script) used by English is known as [romanization](https://en.wikipedia.org/wiki/Romanization).

 ## Java